Egypt

 The Master File should be prepared at the level of the ultimate parent of the group and contain the organizational structure, commercial activities, financial activity, intangibles, and financial and tax positions of the group as a whole.

 On the other hand, it must be filed to the Egyptian Tax Authority before the due date of the parent entity’s tax return in its local jurisdiction.
-If the ultimate parent company is not required to file the tax return in its country, then the Master File should be filed to the Administration with the Local Report.
+If the ultimate parent company is not required to file a tax return in its country, the Master File should be submitted to the Administration along with the Local Report.

 Country by Country Report